How To Choose A Counsellor Or Psychotherapist

 What Is The Difference Between BACP Membership And BACP Accreditation?

-The British Association of Counselling and Psychotherapy (BACP) currently have four membership tiers:
+The British Association of Counselling and Psychotherapy (BACP) currently have five membership tiers:

 - Student Member: A student member is likely to be at the start of their counselling and psychotherapy career and also new to BACP.
 Student membership is available for individuals who are undertaking classroom tuition on a counselling/psychotherapy course that is a minimum of one year full time or two years part time with a supervised placement.